computerlegs/luckydonut/README.md

 #### Installation

 1. Place/unzip all files together as bundled.
-There should be a luckydonut folder containing launch.sh file
+There should be a 'src' folder containing launch.sh file
 1. Launch WSL terminal or Ubuntu terminal
-2. Navigate to the "luckydonut" folder
+2. Navigate to the "luckydonut" folder in your terminal
 3. Type ./launch.sh

  ![Successful app launch screen](.\docs\how-to.PNG)